terrylinooo/codeigniter-anti-scraping-library/README.md

 ```
 ![Screenshot](http://i.imgur.com/UmZccno.png)

-if $display = TRUE, the debug information will be displayed on the front page.
+if $is_display = TRUE, the debug information will be displayed on the front page.